Blog : Industry 4.0 and personalised paint production comes to Dulux Australia.

 Foodmach specialises in systems

 This enables the delivery of turnkey installations to uniformly high standards with optimal efficiency.
+Our projects are optimised for Industry 4.0 connectivity.

 Kevin Worrell: ‘… to be able to integrate with overseas equipment, and combine all that together to make a whole line work as one is really quite remarkable, given the different programming methods, all sorts of different things… (it has) been a fantastic outcome.’